Beyond People-Pleasing

 Psychotherapist and boundary expert Terri Cole coined the term high-functioning codependency to describe this pattern of over-giving and over-responsibility—one that often goes unnoticed precisely because it looks so capable.
 In Terri’s work, these patterns are adaptations shaped by early relational environments.
 Many people learned to stay safe, connected, or valued by anticipating others’ needs, managing emotional dynamics, and becoming indispensable long before they had the option not to.

-In this special two-part Learning Lab, Terri and Frank come together to explore how these patterns form, how they live in our nervous systems and relationships, and what it means to move toward greater self-respect—without losing care for others.
+In this Learning Lab, Terri and Frank come together to explore how these patterns form, how they live in our nervous systems and relationships, and what it means to move toward greater self-respect—without losing care for others.

 About the Program